DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 The Falanghina grape is a variety thought to derive from the ancient Greek-Balkan strains and takes its name from the Italian “falanga”, the stake supporting the vines.

-The Falanghina grape was almost abandoned, but after its vines survived the phylloxera, it gained prominence and went through a period of renaissance and it is now widely cultivated in Campania, in particular the Sannio Beneventano, the Campi Flegrei and the Casertano areas.
+The Falanghina grape was almost abandoned, but after its vines survived the phylloxera, it gained prominence and went through a period of renaissance and it is now widely cultivated in Campania and beyond, in particular the Sannio Beneventano, the Campi Flegrei and the Caserta areas.

-The Falanghina grape is one of the main variety in many of the wines made in Campania, including the DOC Guardiolo, Sant’Agata dei Goti, Sannio, Solopaca and Taburno, as well as the white DOC.
+The Falanghina grape is one of the main variety in several wines made in Campania, in together with the other native Campania grapes or on its own, including the DOC Guardiolo, Sant’Agata dei Goti, Sannio, Solopaca and Taburno.
 The Falanghina grape is also widely used in the production of sparkling wines.

 Falangina wines tend to be straw coloured, pale white wine, with hues of green with a fruity and fresh nose and a velvety and delicate palate.
 In the last few years, wooden aged Falanghina have started to appear with discreet success.